timvisee/ffsend/README.md

 Only 64-bit (`x86_64`) binaries are provided.
 For other architectures and configurations you may [compile from source](#build).

-A `chocolatey` and an official `scoop` package along with an `.msi` installer will be coming soon.
+A `chocolatey` package along with an `.msi` installer will be coming soon.

 #### Windows: scoop package
-An unofficial [`scoop`][scoop] package has been created by some amazing contributors.
-_Note: it currently isn't automatically upgraded with new releases._

 Make sure you've [`scoop`][scoop] installed, and run:

 ```bash